MAEuropean Languages and Cultures

 |Õppemaks||4 000 € aastas

-There are 17 tuition waivers available for top ranked applicants in 2022, including 15 tuition waivers for EU/EEA/Swiss applicants, 2 tuition waivers for other applicants.
+There are 17 tuition waivers available for top-ranked applicants in 2023, including 15 tuition waivers for EU/EEA/Swiss applicants, 2 tuition waivers for other applicants (regardless of citizenship).

 More information on tuition fees is available at www.ut.ee/tuition.